janujc/cellSociety/doc/DESIGN_EXERCISE.md

 To decide winners, losers, and settle tiebreakers, there will be the main _Supervisor_ class that contains instances of rock, paper and scissors, and monitors all attacks.

-### Exercise 3: Cell Society
+### Exercise 3: utils.Cell Society

-**How does a Cell know what rules to apply for its simulation?**
+**How does a utils.Cell know what rules to apply for its simulation?**

 Each simulation (game of life, segregation, predator-prey, ...) has its own config file that holds the rules for that specific simulation.
 Then, our primary class can get the rules from the each config file..

-**How does a Cell know about its neighbors?
+**How does a utils.Cell know about its neighbors?
 How can it update itself without effecting its neighbors update?**

 The _Simulation_ superclass contains a grid of all the cells, which are represented by objects of the _Cell_ class.
 Each cell class can call the _getCellInfo()_ method that will be provided by